ssjohnson/PersonalBlog/README.md

 3AM : Got sequelize signup to work.
 Could not get login to work.

 Too Tired.
 Until tommorrow, anyone who cares enough to read this.

+###I'm Back
+######1/6/15

+As stated above I'm back.
+The holidays passed, I had some family stuff going on, and a friend was in from out of town so I haven't had much time to work on this.
+So I took some time to get back at it today.

+Got the Login to work.
+Changed up how I was handling the callback functions.

+That might be all for tonight, but I'll probably do some research before bed.
+Maybe add a destroy account function, but that's the most.

+Back at it again tomorrow.

 --SSJ